 Classroom Management Examples that Work: Be Consistent

-Once you’ve come up with a classroom management plan, it’s important to be consistent.
+Once you’ve developed a classroom management plan, consistency is essential.
 This is one of the top classroom management examples that work.
-Your students need to know what to expect from you, and consistency will give them that security.
-These teachers agree that consistency is in the list of classroom management examples that work.
+Your students need to know what to expect from you; consistency will give them that security.

 “My best tip is to be consistent with your system of classroom management.” – anonymous